Quickstart

 If you want to want to hear music fast and just want a quick, no frills performance, you can use the Transport window as you would most music devices (with the benefit of a few extra bells and whistles).

-The Transport window is good for quick tests, but we hope you will use that sparingly.
-Sinfonia ® is actually an instrument, meant to be played in real time.
-It is not intended as a playback device like a CD or MP3 player.
-The true benefit of Sinfonia ® is that you can move with the ebb and flow of the performance, reacting to every situation, from a subtly lengthened pause to an extreme stage mishap.
-To get the most out of its expressive potential. you should play Sinfonia ® live at all times.
+Sinfonia® is actually an instrument, meant to be played in real time.
+It doesn't shine when used as a playback device like a CD or MP3 player.
+The true benefit of Sinfonia® is that you can move with the ebb and flow of the performance, reacting to every situation, from a subtly lengthened pause to an extreme stage mishap.
+To get the most out of its expressive potential, you should play Sinfonia® live.

-You may find it helpful to print out a set of keyboard labels to indicate which keys are mapped to which Sinfonia ®functions.
+You may find it helpful to print out a set of keyboard labels to indicate which keys are mapped to which Sinfonia® functions.
 You can download a set of labels here.

 So for starters, try using the Play keys to perform some songs.
 By default, you'll see several Play keys assigned in the Keyboard window.
 These are designated by the pointed finger icon.